marcusanthonylorenzo/currency-exchanger/README.md

 - Always DRY.

 ##### **My ultimate objective was** to:
-- Make an app thats dynamic enough to convert any currency minus crypto.
+- Make an app thats capable enough to convert any currency minus crypto.
+- Make an app capable of easily configuring components (to easily add more features later).
 - Use arrow functions as often as possible.

 ---